luslab/oz-bulk-rnaseq/G. Read Quantification.md

 QoRTs package is composed of 2 parts: java jar-file (for data processing) & R package (for generating tables, figures, plots).

-QoRTs already produced the Counts files during the intial QC
+QoRTs already produced the Counts files during the initial  processing QC run and individual files formatted for DESeq.

 Write the Decoder file: decoder.by.UID.txt (identical to that used in QC of Aligned Reads chapter)